balajeerc/lexiconator/README.md

 ## Installation Procedure

 There isn't any.
-To run the client, just navigate to the **lexiconator-client/src** directory in your terminal and run:
+To run the client, just navigate to the **lexiconator-client** directory in your terminal and run:

 `
-python __main.py__
+./lexiconator
+`

+NOTE: You may have to give exec permissions when running the lexiconator shell script for the first time.
+In most *nix like systems you can do this with:

+`
+chmod 777 lexiconator
 `

 ## Screen Shots: